mkg20001/nixpkgs/doc/languages-frameworks/beam.section.md

 Setup will require the following steps

 - Keep in mind that having secrets in the build time environment variables is not recommended.
 If those are not secrets they can be directly included in the config.
-- move your secrets to runtime envionment variables.
+- Move your secrets to runtime environment variables.
 For more information about this check [runtime.exs docs](https://hexdocs.pm/mix/Mix.Tasks.Release.html#module-runtime-configuration).
 On a fresh Phoenix build that would mean that both of the `DATABASE_URL` and `SECRET_KEY` need be moved to `runtime.exs`.
 - `cd assets` and `node2nix --development` will generate a Nix expression containing your frontend dependencies
 - commit and push those changes
 - you can now `nix-build .`